-The upshot? – the next time customer came to the site they were identified as only using one service using a personalization rule and were offered a discounted package with the other services, or a special promotion - big wins all round and a tiny piece of code.
+The upshot? – the next time customer came to the site they were identified as only using one service using a personalization rule and were offered a discounted package with the other services or special promotion - big wins all round and a tiny piece of code.

-In this scenario, a customer was offering an installation service which would always be scheduled for a certain date but often slipped due to other factors, such as weather and technician availability.
-They only had a small support desk who were also tasked with acquisition.
-Now the customer had no visibility on their scheduled install and whether there were delays, so they did what we all do and called the help line.
+In this scenario, a customer was offering an installation service that would always be scheduled for a certain date but often slipped due to other factors, such as weather and technician availability.
+They only had a small support desk who was also tasked with the acquisition.
+Now the customer had no visibility on their scheduled install and whether there were delays, so they did what we all do and called the helpline.
 Not good because the helpdesk staff spent all day looking up installation status in a 3rd party system and relaying that to the customer.

-In this scenario a customer was selling a service which was only available in certain regions of New Zealand.
-The first step of onboarding was entering your address into a custom lookup field which would dynamically return a list of matching addresses which the customer would then have to pick their address from.
+In this scenario, a customer was selling a service that was only available in certain regions of New Zealand.
+The first step of onboarding was entering your address into a custom lookup field which would dynamically return a list of matching addresses from which the customer would then have to pick their address.

 Unfortunately, the lookup didn’t know which addresses had the services available and which one did not, so the customer would choose their addresses, and then be redirected to a page to tell them that the service was not available in their area – bah humbug.

-The solution was not entirely simple, but basically involved customizing the address lookup to put addresses where the service was available to the top of the dynamically generated list and highlight them and grey out matching addresses where they was no service.
+The solution was not entirely simple but basically involved customizing the address lookup to put addresses where the service was available to the top of the dynamically generated list and highlight them and grey out matching addresses where there was no service.
 To make it even better Sitecore GeoIP was used to further filter the list at the start.